 - What does the first in person meeting with someone at your gym look like for a new client?

 - What does the first month look like for a new client in your gym?
 How do you set them up for success?

 - If you have some sort of introprocess, what happens AFTER that introprocess and how do you make sure that they keep succeeding?

 Discuss this in your team and then see if there are things you would like to change.
 I strongly recommend finding a coach/mentor to help you in this process.
-When we joined Two Brain Business, one of the things we really improved was the Client Journey.
-That has made us a lot of money and more loyal clients.
+One of the things gyms can really improv is how they take control of the Client Journey.

 Do not hesitate to reach out if you want help.
-The Client Journey is going to be a topic at the Coaches Congress in January as well as on the workshop that me and Oskar Johed are having in August
+The Client Journey is going to be a topic at the Coaches Congress in January, see you there!